 Classes, seminars, colloquia, and labs requiring more than 75 minutes in any single meeting shall begin from a specified subset of the designated class start times: 9:00am, *9:45am, 12:00pm, *12:45pm, 3:00pm, *3:45pm and 6:00pm.
 See the FAS Schedule Change Faculty Legislation for more information.

 The intent of the revised schedule is multi-fold:

 - To prepare for and implement proper schedule blocks and passing time in preparation for the new Allston campus

 - To decompress class scheduling across all days of week and times of day to allow for optimal classroom use and cause fewer student time conflicts by developing a more equitably spread schedule throughout the week.

 FAS Departments--Here are a few key resources to support your analysis of your schedule:

 The Department Course Balance program was developed by the Office of the Vice Provost for Advances in Learning (VPAL), in partnership with the FAS Registrar’s Office.
-Departments will not be required to use this tool, but we hope that it will serve as a useful resource to aid adjustment to the new schedule for Fall 2018.
+Departments will not be required to use this tool, but we hope that it will serve as a useful resource.

 For more information, contact email@example.com.